 Analyzing Abbott Laboratories's Unusual Options Activity

-Abbott Laboratories (NYSE:ABT) shares experienced unusual options activity on Friday.
-The stock price moved up to $120.17 following the option alert.
+Shares of Abbott Laboratories (NYSE:ABT) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $120.62.

 Bullish And Bearish Sentiments